AAstroPhysiCS/JRemoteControl/README.md

 1. Good question.
 Well the first thing that you need to do, is to change the Address in "ClientUtil" class.
 There, you need to put **your** PC's name in it.
-2. You need to be in the same Internet.
+2. You need to be on the same Internet.
 Whether it's a public Internet or not, does not matter!
 3. Have fun :)

 ## Demonstration